Condition Analysis

 7

-BVS rhyolite does not absorb water, so once rain stops and conditions improve, surface drying can be rapid (hours rather than days).
+BVS rhyolite does not absorb water, so surface drying can be rapid once conditions allow — no extended internal drying period required.

 Recommendations